How Can I Get Involved?

 Knowledge Is Power for Non Vegans and Vegans Alike

-If you’re not vegan, we recommend you watch a series of videos we’ve compiled to:
+If you’re not yet vegan, we recommend you watch a series of videos we’ve compiled to:

 - bear witness to the unnecessary suffering and violence that animals endure to become products for human consumption and

-- understand the best rational and moral arguments that make being vegan both a logical and moral choice for anyone who recognizes the sentience of animals.
+- understand the rational and moral arguments that make veganism the only logical and ethical choice for anyone who recognizes the sentience of animals.
 Please click here to get started!

 Making The Vegan Transition

 Whether you’ve just woken up to the suffering of animal exploitation, or whether you’re a seasoned activist, it’s normal and appropriate to feel deeply sad, hopeless, even traumatized over the way our society treats animals.
 As social psychologist Melanie Joy writes: